 Patti Smith (Born 1946) was a poet and writer who moved to New York to pursue poetry.
 She published a book of her own poetry called “Seventh Heaven” in 1972.
 Smith would perform live poetry readings and began to incorporate music by way of poetry readings blending with simple guitar accompaniment by guitarist Lenny Kaye who would go on to collaborate with Smith for years.
 Even her poetry readings had a sensibility anticipating punk rock.
 Author Victor Bockris says of a poetry reading in which Smith read an early version of the forgot, “Her sound combined the musical simplicity of the Velvet Underground with her own energetic vocals.
 The song “Horses” (Ch.
 17 Listening Examples) begins with a spoken-word introduction reflecting Smith’s poetic background before delving into a simple 3-chord rock song.
 Vocally, Smith sings in a largely monotone fashion.
 The music is aggressive, driving, and distorted.

 The Ramones formed in 1974 and had a large influence on the development of British punk through their performances in England.
 Growing up in the Forest Hills neighborhood in Queens, NYC, Tommy, Joey, Johnny and Dee Dee Ramone all lived in the same area and bonded over a mutual love for The Stooges and the New York Dolls.
 They put together a band, deciding on the name The Ramones and came up with monikers for themselves.
 They played a high energy punk in which songs rarely lasted more than 2 minutes.
-Most often the songs use no more than 3 or 4 simple “power chords” on the guitar and the vocals are most often monotone or nearly so.
-“Blitzkreig Bop” fits all the parameters of punk with fast tempos, 3 chords, mostly monotone vocals, and overall a very short length.
+Most often the songs use no more than 3 or 4 simple “power chords” on the guitar, while the vocals were often simple melodies rather than a straight-forward monotone approach.
+“Blitzkreig Bop” fits all the parameters of punk with fast tempos, 3 chords, minimally melodic vocals, and overall a very short length.

 Punk appealed to lower and middle class teenagers in Britain who grew up detesting the lifestyles and traditions of their parents.
 They felt they had no control over their lives and were destined to stay in poverty because of a class-ridden social system.
 The youth saw rock as being played by wealthy stars and weren’t interested.
 They were anti-fashion, wearing torn clothes with safety pins holding them together.
 Anarchy was enthusiastically supported by many British punk fans.